Wedding Photography at Morden Park House, Merton

 The Ewart Room

 For larger weddings at Morden Park House, the Ewart Room is perfect.
 It is located upstairs and can seat up to 100 guests.
-Merton.govs ceremony brochure suggests booking early, as this room is popular.
+Merton.gov’s ceremony brochure suggests booking early, as this room is popular.
 You can include live music, such as a string quartet, to add to the ambience.

-The Courtyard
+The Courtyard & Gazebo

 Unfortunately, photography is only allowed in the Courtyard for guests who are using it for a wedding.
-I asked on behalf of a couple if I could use the space as a backdrop, but the venue was very strict about it.
+I asked on behalf of a couple if I could use the space as a backdrop, but the venue is very strict about it.

 Receptions in the Marquee